-It’s a sad fact that one-third to one-half of all food produced for consumption gets wasted, and fresh fruits and vegetables have particularly high loss rates due to their high perishability (UN FAO 2011).
-In areas that lack the “cold chain” - refrigeration across all stages of the food supply chain — a majority of these food losses occur before produce even leaves the farm.
+It’s a sad fact that one-third to one-half of all food produced for consumption gets wasted.
+And fresh fruits and vegetables have particularly high loss rates due to their high perishability (UN FAO 2011).
+In areas that lack the “cold chain” — that’s refrigeration across all stages of the food supply chain — a majority of these food losses occur before produce even leaves the farm.
 Or, if they do, they’re lost during post-harvest handling and storage.
-But in places where the cold chain is highly integrated, such as the United States and European Union, most of the waste occurs at retail stores and with consumers.
+In places where the cold chain is highly integrated, such as the United States and European Union, most of the waste occurs at retail stores and with consumers.
 This is when produce goes bad sitting on store shelves or, after purchase, when they wither away in the fridge while waiting for us to eat them.

-Regardless of where the losses occur, the quantity of food waste is difficult to ignore.
-In the U.S., food waste is the largest source of municipal solid waste in landfills, contributing more than 50 million tons each year (ReFED 2016).
-You may know that methane emissions from food waste in landfills have a huge impact on the environment.
-But what adds insult to injury of this impact is the sheer waste of resources, energy, and money used to grow, process and distribute this food that was ultimately thrown away.
+Regardless of where the losses occur, the quantity of food waste is hard to ignore.
+In the U.S. alone, food waste is the largest source of municipal solid waste in landfills, contributing more than 50 million tons each year (ReFED 2016).
+Methane emissions from food waste in these landfills have a huge impact on the environment.
+But what adds insult to injury of this impact is the sheer waste of resources, energy, and money that’s used to grow, process and distribute this food that’s ultimately thrown away.

-In the U.S., it requires nearly 780 million pounds of pesticides and 4.2 trillion gallons of water each year on roughly 30 million acres of cropland to grow that food that is eventually sent to landfills (Conrad et al., 2018).
+In the U.S., it requires nearly 780 million pounds of pesticides and 4.2 trillion gallons of water each year on roughly 30 million acres of cropland to grow food that is eventually sent to landfills (Conrad et al., 2018).
 If that sounds huge, that’s because it is—it’s larger than the land area of Pennsylvania!
-If we account for food waste globally, we’re talking cropland the size of China (Food Loss + Waste Protocol 2016).
-Recently, Project Drawdown recognized reducing food waste as the number one solution to lower greenhouse gas emissions in the atmosphere, estimating that it would prevent 87-95 gigatons of greenhouse gas emissions, making food waste a significant contributor to climate change (UN FAO 2013).
+And if we go bigger and account for food waste on a global scale, we’re talking cropland the size of China (Food Loss + Waste Protocol 2016).
+Recently, Project Drawdown recognized reducing food waste as the number one solution to lower greenhouse gas emissions in the atmosphere, estimating that it would prevent 87-95 gigatons of greenhouse gas emissions.
+And that would be a hugely effective effort in mitigating climate change.

 One thing is certain: there is no silver bullet solution to the food waste challenge.
-The problem spans across the global food system and includes all of us.
-At Apeel Sciences, we’re focused on technological innovations that can address waste in the food supply chain — whether at home with you, in transport from the farm, or even at the farm before the food ever travels anywhere.
-Apeel works to reduce food waste using our plant-derived technology that extends the shelf-life of fresh fruits and vegetables, more than doubling its fresh time.
-We’ve already helped our retail partner, Harps, to reduce avocado waste by 50%!
+The problem spans across the global food system.
+It includes and affects all of us.
+At Apeel, we’re focused on technological innovations that can address waste in the food supply chain — whether at home with you, in transport from the farm, or even at the farm before the food ever travels anywhere.
+Apeel works to reduce food waste using our plant-based protection that extends the shelf-life of fresh fruits and vegetables.
+We’ve already helped our retail partners, Harps and Edeka, to each reduce their avocado waste by 50%!